Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 Yeah.

-But I think he thinks is uh he's he's he's posted quite a bit about the uh M1 money supply going through the roof, which it did last year, and they tried to explain it away by saying it was just liquidation of existing savings, and that accounts for like maybe a fourth of it, but it's still an astronomical amount of money that was printed last year.
+But I think he thinks he's he's he's posted quite a bit about the M1 money supply going through the roof, which it did last year.

-So, like Shift, for example, has been right for like 20 years, but the longer he's right without it actually happening, the more like a quack he seems, right?
+So like Shift, for example, has been right for like 20 years, but the longer he's right without it actually happening, the more like a quack he seems, right?

 And I don't think he's a quack at all.

-He's correctly predicted 18 of the last three recessions, so remember that uh Nate Bergazi joke where he's got either the dog the dog was gonna die.
+Do you remember that Nate Bergazi joke where he's got the dog was going to die?

-I got a six-year-old daughter, it's gonna be the first pet that's died in her life.
+It's going to be the first pet that's died in her life.

-That dog lit for six more months.
+That dog lived for six more months.

 But I didn't want to stop telling her.

-Yeah, and let me let me clarify too.
+And let me let me clarify too.

-I it's not that I think because inventory is so low, I don't think that the collapse is imminent.
+It's not that I think because inventory is so low, I don't think that the collapse is imminent.

 But if interest rates rise, get the fuck out.